rodinhart/state-machine-compression/README.md

 6 | A | 5
 7 | B | 1

 For example, if the current state is `4`, we output an `A` and set the new state to `3`.
-Now, `3` is not between the range `L` and `2L` so we will shift in a bit from the compressed stream, given us either `6` or `7`.
+Now, `3` is not between `L` and `2L` so we will left-shift in a bit from the compressed stream, given us either `6` or `7`.
 This is in range so we can decode the next symbol.
 Otherwise we shift in another bit until we are in range.

 For a more complete example, our initial state is `6` and our compressed bits are `1`, `0`, `0`, and `0`.